RaspberryPiFoundation/scratch-curriculum/en-GB/Archived Projects/Fruit Machine/Fruit Machine.md

 One way you could do it is to **adjust the speed the costumes change at**.
 You can use a variable, called `delay` { .blockorange }, to give the duration of each sprite’s wait block.
 If the player wins the round, the delay can be reduced a little (to make the game harder).
 If the player loses the round, the delay can be increased a little (to make the game easier).

-You'll probably need to think about using a different way of starting the game each time it is played instead of the `when flag clicked` { .blockyellow } Then you can store values in variables that are remembered between each round of the game.
+You'll probably need to think about using a different way of starting the game each time it is played instead of the `when FLAG clicked` { .blockyellow } Then you can store values in variables that are remembered between each round of the game.

 ## Save your project { .save }